jberggg/qmk_firmware/keyboards/preonic/keymaps/jonasberg/readme.md

 # Jonas Berg's Preonic Layout

-Variation of the Preonic default layout that works for languages that use umlaut e.g. german and at the same time is compatible with Linux and OSX.
+Variation of the Preonic default layout that works for languages that use umlaut e.g. german or swiss german and at the same time is compatible with Linux and OSX.

+This layout is "handling" wise compatible with my [Planck keyboard layout](../../../planck/keymaps/jonasberg/readme.md).

 Changes from the default preonic keyboard layout besides some key swaps: